AlexLjunggren/report-generator/README.md

 ## Report Generator ##

-Annotate member variables that will appear on the report
+Annotate member variables or methods that will appear on the report

 ```java
 @Reportable(headerName = "Name", order = 1)